MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-04-physics.md

     ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/image067.jpg)

-This will prevent the turbine moving tipping over if you place it on an uneven surface.
+This will prevent the turbine from tipping over if you place it on an uneven surface.

 #### Test your work

 1. Save the project and then select the Unity Editor Play button.

     Note that whenever you enter Play mode, your starting point in the **Game** window is the Chapter 3 Sphere Terrace.
-We want to be in the other Sphere Terrace---the one for the Chapter 4 features.
+For this chapter, we want to be in the other Sphere Terrace---the one with the Chapter 4 features.
 Fortunately, there's an easy way to get there.

 1. Rotate the view to the right until you see the **Go to Chapter 4** information box.